 Nutritional supplements that may be safe in pregnancy to continue individually, along with a prenatal vitamin:

 The best way to get vital nutrients is through consuming whole foods rather than through supplementation.
 You can avoid having to take a variety of nutritional supplements, in most cases, if you eat a nutrient rich whole food diet and take a whole food prenatal vitamin.

 In some cases nutritional deficiencies may occur during pregnancy, even while taking a prenatal vitamin.
 In the case of nutritional deficiency, a healthcare provider may suggest additional supplementation of a specific vitamin or mineral to help keep you and your baby healthy during pregnancy.
 Remember, always follow the product label guidelines for suggested daily use.
 Never exceed the recommended dose.

 Folic Acid in the form of Folate

-It is important that you begin taking folic acid before pregnancy occurs, this is because in the first few weeks of formation your baby’s spinal cord is forming.
-Folic acid has been found to help proper formation of the spinal cord, proper formation includes the closing up of the back around the cord.
+It is important that you begin taking folic acid before pregnancy occurs; this is because in the first few weeks of embryo formation, your baby’s spinal cord is forming.
+Folic acid has been found to help proper formation of the spinal cord and proper formation includes the closing up of the back around the cord.
 A good whole food prenatal vitamin should contain 800 mcg of folate, so you should not need to supplement additionally with folic acid, unless directed to do so by your healthcare practitioner.
 Up to 1200 mcg of folate is safe for pregnancy.